 The Concept Note on the MIE Framework has been developed in response to the request by the Eighteenth World Meteorological Congress (Cg-18, June 2019) through its Resolution 15 (Cg-18) – Strengthening Multi-Hazard Early Warning Services in areas prone to all flooding types and severe weather.
 Cg-18 noted the findings of independent reviews of three demonstration projects: the Flash Flood Guidance System (FFGS), the Coastal Inundation Forecast Demonstration Project (CIFDP, now the Coastal Inundation Forecast Initiative CIFI) and the Severe Weather Forecast Demonstration Project (SWFDP, now the Severe Weather Forecasting Programme SWFP) carried out in 2018 as well as the consolidated report which recommended combining the three initiatives into a sustainable MHEWS environment.
 Cg-18 noted that these initiatives have been very successful in their own right with all of them being relevant with highly positive results.
 The technical commissions and related WMO bodies were requested to prepare, in consultation with the regional associations, a concept document that assesses the approaches, feasibility, cost and timelines of developing an interoperable MHEWS environment, while taking into account the conclusions, findings and recommendations of the independent reviews of the three projects and the consolidated report.

 From the outset in the development of this concept document, it was agreed to also include the Tropical Cyclone Programme (TCP) as part of the environment since it is such an integral part of disaster risk reduction in basins where they occur.
 At the same time, it was recognized that the Flash Flood Guidance System (FFGS) primarily deals with flash floods and that it also has the ability to address urban and riverine flooding, but that given the numerous riverine flooding activities being undertaken by NMHSs, riverine forecasting should be more fully considered in any consolidated MHEWS environment, and not just as a component of either FFGS or CIFI.
-[USA]

 The focus of this strategic Concept Note which mainly covers hydrometeorological hazards (during its first phase) should not obscure that only a multi-disciplinary approach taking into account hydrometeorological and geophysical complex and compounding aspects, can really meet the Sendai Framework targets.